redaranj/whatsit-serverless/README.md

 ### Number IDs

-In all lifecycle endpoints (register, verify, delete), the Signal account number (used to send messages) is passed as the fully qualified number (e.g., `15555555555`).
+In all lifecycle endpoints (register, verify, delete), the Whatsapp account number (used to send messages) is passed as the fully qualified number (e.g., `15555555555`).